 - a.
 Land clearing should not take place prior to the issuance of a development permit. - b.
-A qualified professional Biologist should conduct an ecological ase.
-The location of the SPEA is subject to the provincial Riparian Areas Protection Regulation.

-- sessment and identify appropriate green space to be protected, maintained and managed such as forested stands, rocky outcrops and/or additional areas adjacent to riparian features. - c.
+A qualified professional Biologist should conduct an ecological assessment and identify appropriate green space to be protected, maintained and managed such as forested stands, rocky outcrops and/or additional areas adjacent to riparian features.

+- c.
 A covenant may be required to protect sensitive ecosystems. - d.
-No development activities are permitted within the Streamside Protection and Enhancement Area (SPEA) including construc-

-Arborist overseen by a Qualified Environmental Professional.
+No development activities are permitted within the Streamside Protection and Enhancement Area (SPEA) including construction of permanent/non-permanent structures; clearing/disturbing vegetation; dumping of yard waste; and limbing/pruning of trees unless deemed to be danger trees by an appropriately certified Arborist overseen by a Qualified Environmental Professional.